-How to Get There: Ek Balam is a 2.5-hour drive from Cancun.
+Ek Balam is a 2.5-hour drive from Cancun.
 From the city of Valladolid, you can take a colectivo taxi to Ek Balam; it’s a 25-minute ride and costs about 50 pesos.
 Alternatively, you can also go on a guided tour.

-This tourist hotspot is a hotspot for a reason: it’s a significant Mayan archeological site and has been designated a UNESCO World Heritage Site.
+This Mayan Site is a hotspot for a reason: it’s a significant Mayan archeological ruin and has been designated a UNESCO World Heritage Site.

 Situated near the city of Merida, the Uxmal ruins are a great representation of Puuc architecture.
 Unlike the stepped pyramids in other sites, the structures in Uxmal are all smooth and almost hut-like.

 Uxmal was built on the Mayans’ knowledge of astronomy and the city is considered a high point of Mayan art.
-The dominating building in this Mayan ruin is the Pyramid of the Magician which has five levels and towers over the site.
+The dominating building in Uxmal is the Mayan Pyramid of the Magician which has five levels and towers over the site.

-How to Get There: Uxmal is a little over an hours’ drive from Merida and about four hours from Cancun.
+Uxmal is a little over an hours’ drive from Merida and about four hours from Cancun.
 There’s also a bus from downtown Merida that takes two hours.
-Alternatively, go on a guided tour from Merida that also has a stop in Kabah, another Mayan archeological site.

 This Mayan ruin in Mexico looks like something out of an Indiana Jones movie!
 Set in the lush jungles of Chiapas, these ruins are part of a UNESCO World Heritage Site and an excellent representation of classic Maya architecture.